Therapeutic Ultrasound in Dogs

 Therapeutic Ultrasound Procedure in Dogs

-Therapeutic ultrasound is not painful and in most calm animals can be undertaken without the need for sedation, indeed many patients find the therapy pleasantly warming.
-However, there does need to be good contact between the head of the ultrasound probe and the skin, which means that in most cases fur needs to be clipped away.
+The ultrasound probe is placed directly onto your dog’s skin for treatment.
+As there needs to be good contact between the head of the probe and the skin, in most cases the dog’s fur needs to be clipped at the area being treated.

-The clinician applies a water-based ultrasound gel over the area, which improves the conduction of the ultrasound waves into the deeper tissues.
-The probe is applied for 10 - 20 minutes at a time, usually with the probe moving in gentle stroking sweeps or a small circular movements over the affected area.
+A water-based ultrasound gel is applied over the area being treated.
+This improves the conduction of the ultrasound waves into the deeper tissues.
+The probe is applied in gentle stroking sweeps or small circular movements over the affected area, and it generally takes 2.5 minutes to treat an area equal to the surface area of the head of the ultrasound probe.

 The therapy is repeated two to three times a week, until the desired improvement in the movement of the joint or muscle is achieved.
-Therapeutic ultrasound should only be undertaken under the direction of a veterinarian, thus referral from the vet to the physiotherapist is necessary.
+Therapeutic ultrasound should only be undertaken under the direction of a veterinarian, so referral from the vet to an animal physiotherapist is necessary.

 Efficacy of Therapeutic Ultrasound in Dogs